FULLSHADE/Windows-tools/README.md

 v1.0 (May 2020)

-ProcList is a small utility to list information about all the running processes across your system,
+ProcList is a small utility to list information about all the running processes across your system.

 ### DriverList

 v1.0 (May 2020)

-DriverList is a small utility to list various information about all the loaded drivers across your system
+DriverList is a small utility to list various information about all the loaded drivers across your system.

 ### SysInfo